What Are Gift Tax Rates and When Do You Have To Pay?

 Not all gifts are subject to gift tax.
-As of 2018, the annual gift tax exclusion — or the amount you can gift without owing gift tax — is $15,000.
+For tax year 2020, the annual gift tax exclusion — or the amount you can gift without owing gift tax — is $15,000.
 The annual gift tax exclusion is per recipient, not per donor, meaning you can gift $15,000 to as many people as you want and you’ll still remain under the annual exclusion amount.

 If you have a spouse, the two of you can give away $30,000 per year to any recipient.
 There are also exceptions to the gift tax — the following are not considered taxable gifts:

 - Medical expenses for other people